Jaspann/Yabi/README.md

-# TAG 2: REVENGE OF THE TAGS
+# YABI: Want ads for collectors